wolfmcnally/havekidsright/content/posts/raven.md

 Raven: Of course.

-Tortoise: Do you believe a triangle with four corners can exist?
+Tortoise: Do you believe a triangle with four corners can come to be?

 Raven: You are being inane: by *definition* a triangle has three corners.
 Therefore a triangle with four corners is a contradiction, a logical impossibility.